videodromm/Cinder-Runtime/README.md

 runtime_ptr<MyClass> mPtr;
 ```

-You need to register the class by using this before trying to instantiate it (if you don't you'll get a MissingInterpreterException):
+By default the library will try to automatically locate the source file of your class.
+If your class is in a file with a different name or if you want to specify a filename manually, use ```runtime_class<T>::initialize```.
+If the library fail to locate the source files and if you don't register the class manually you'll get a MissingInterpreterException :

+Here's how to do it manually:

 ```c++
 #ifndef DISABLE_RUNTIME_COMPILED_PTR
 runtime_class<MyClass>::initialize( "MyClass.cpp" )